genesiscommunitysuccess/docs/docs/05_operations/12_logging/01_logging.md

 ## Logging level

-The logging level can be modified in the processes xml file.
-See [here](../../../server/configuring-runtime/processes/#logginglevel) for more details.
+The logging level can be modified in the [processes xml](../../../server/configuring-runtime/processes/#logginglevel) file.

 ## Logging context